MichaelFrieze/frieze.dev/src/content/uses/services.md

   - title: Clerk
     description: A hosted auth solution I reach for when I want something full-featured and easy to integrate.
   - title: PostHog
-    description: My go-to for product analytics and event tracking.
+    description: My go-to for long-term product analytics like page views, conversions, and onboarding success.
 I like that it’s open source and self-hostable.
+  - title: Axiom
+    description: A logging and analytics platform I use for short‑lived, high‑volume data like function response times, uptime, and request counts.
   - title: Sentry
     description: What I use for error tracking and performance monitoring.
 It’s reliable and easy to integrate.
-  - title: Axiom
-    description: A logging and observability platform I use for structured logs and metrics.
   - title: Inngest
     description: A tool I use for background jobs and event-driven workflows.
 Makes async tasks much easier.
   - title: Cloudinary